jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/issuefor.md

     // Deploy the token contract.
     token = new JBToken(_name, _symbol);
     ```
-5. Store the newly created token as the `tokenOf` the project.
+5. Store the newly deployed token contract as the token of the project.

     ```solidity
     // Store the token contract.